huzheng16/MutationalPatterns/README.md

 ### Mutation spectrum

 Plot mutation spectrum over all samples.
-Plottes is the mean relative contribution of each of the 6 base substitution types.
+Plots the mean relative contribution of each of the 6 base substitution types.
 Error bars indicate standard deviation over all samples.
 The n indicates the total number of mutations in the set.
   ```{r}
   plot_spectrum(type_occurences)
   ```